-Fiat Chrysler cheated on diesel emissions EPA says
+Fiat Chrysler cheated on diesel emissions, EPA says

 The vehicles cited include 2014, 2015 and 2016 model year Jeep Grand Cherokees SUVs and and Dodge Ram 1500 trucks with 3-liter diesel engines.

+Related: Fiat Chrysler to put $1 billion into U.S. jobs and revive Jeep Wagoneer

+"FCA intends to work with the incoming administration to present its case and resolve this matter fairly and equitably and to assure the EPA and FCA customers that the company's diesel-powered vehicles meet all applicable regulatory requirements," it said.

-Fiat Chrysler (FCAU) did not immediately respond to a request for comment.
-Its shares were down 18%.
+Still Fiat Chrysler (FCAU) shares were down 12% on the news.